 What Types Of Bikes Does Trek Make?

 Trek has diversified throughout the years to manufacture many different kinds of bikes.
-In fact, they now have a catalog that includes most types of bikes.
+In fact, they now have a catalogue that includes most types of bikes.

 In their mountain biking division, they have hardtails, downhill, enduro, cross country, fat bikes, trail bikes, and E-bikes.